 Long-term International Migration Data

-The first long-term immigration, emigration and net migration data covering any meaningful part of the post referendum period are due to be published on the 23rd of February 2017, but it should be noted that while the net migration data is released on a quarterly basis, the period covered by the data is always a full year.
-So in February the data will comprise three quarters of pre-referendum data (Q4 2015 to Q2 2016), together with one post-referendum quarter (Q3 2016).
-This will make it difficult to identify any specific post-referendum trends.
+The first long-term immigration, emigration and net migration data covering any meaningful part of the post referendum period were published on the 23rd of February 2017, but it should be noted that while the net migration data is released on a quarterly basis, the period covered by the data is always a full year.
+So in February the data comprised three quarters of pre-referendum data (Q4 2015 to Q2 2016), together with one post-referendum quarter (Q3 2016).
+This makes it difficult to identify any specific post-referendum trends.

-Data for the calendar year 2016 are not expected to be released until May 2017 and this will still, of course, will cover both pre- and post-referendum months.
+Data for the calendar year 2016 will be released May 2017 and this will still, of course, will cover both pre- and post-referendum months.
 Net migration data for a full post- referendum year are not due to be published until November 2017.

-While there are several different sources for examining immigration, these data will be the main source of information on any increase or decrease in emigration of EU citizens after the referendum, when they become available in late 2017.
+While there are several different sources for examining immigration, these data will be the main source of information on any increase or decrease in emigration of EU citizens after the referendum, when they become available in over the course of 2017.

 Short Term Immigration Data